SirEdvin/ModDocumentation/docs/turtlematic/index.md

 With this mod turtles will be able to:

+### World interaction

 - Simulate player right and left click with items on blocks and mobs
+- Gathering experience
+- In-place smelting and stonecutting (with mod interactions) for blocks
 - Capture and release blocks and mobs
+- Searching for mobs or items around turtle
+- Harvest crops without block breaking

+### Extra crafting

+- Enchanting items and extract enchantments to books
+- Smelting items
+- Smithing recipes

+### Miscellaneous

 - Teleporting to previously stored points in world
 - Placing chat bubbles on top of themself
-- Searching for mobs or items around turtle
+- Voiding item in inventory

 and more feature comes